Policies & Practices

 Unfortunately due to high demand for community mental health services, there is most often a waiting time before applicants can be connected with services.
 Individuals are served in order of application, except under certain condition in which an applicant’s needs fall into a category for which there are specialized responses.

 The decisions about which groups of applicants qualifies for a priority response through a specialized service are not made at the access hub, but by the sector, and are based on the Ministry of Health and LHIN priorities.
 These priority access decisions are reviewed on a regular basis.

 Any individual with immediate support needs can qualify for short-term support through a provider organization.
 When such a need is identified through the application process, every effort is made to quickly connect the individual with transitional support services.
 Transitional support services are meant to deal with immediate concerns, and the individual does not lose their place on the waitlist for Intensive Case Management (ICM) or Assertive Community Treatment (ACT).

-Should an applicant believe that he/she should receive a priority response but has not been deemed eligible, the individual or referrer may request a review of that decision by the Director of The Access Point.
+Should an applicant believe that he/she should receive a priority response but has not been deemed eligible, the individual or referrer may request a review of that decision by the Executive Director of The Access Point.

-- An individual who has not been deemed eligible for priority access, or their referrer, may contact the Director of The Access Point by phone, fax or in writing to request a review of the decision.
-The Director will review the application and make a decision based on the information provided.
+An individual who has not been deemed eligible for priority access, or their referrer, may contact the Executive Director of The Access Point by phone, fax or in writing to request a review of the decision.
+The Executive Director will review the application and make a decision based on the information provided.

 The Executive Director will inform the applicant of that decision by phone, fax or in writing.